randombenj/uController/doc/how-to-assembly.md

 #How to: assembly

 This is a tutorial to learn the AVR-Assembly language.
-It also covers what Microcontrollers are and why/where wou should or shouldn't programm assembly.
+It also covers what Microcontrollers are and why/where you should or shouldn't programm assembly.

 > The tutorial is entirely based on my experience and stuff I read about assembly on the interwebs.